jhgaldino/brasileirao-2025-predict/readme.md

 - **Comprehensive Statistics Analysis:** Utilizes a wide range of match statistics, including:
     - Possession
     - Shots (Total and on Target)
-    - Pass Accuracy
+    - Total Passes and Pass Accuracy
     - Corners
-    - Crosses
+    - Total Crosses and Cross Accuracy
+    - Offsides
     - Fouls
     - Yellow and Red Cards
     - And more...